 There are many reasons for this lagging behind.
 William Schmidt, Richard Houang, and Leland Cogan have done research into the curricula in the best performing countries versus US, giving us one clue as to why it happens.
-The following article of mine is based on their report A Coherent Curriculum: The Case of Mathematics, which appeared in Summer 2002 in American Educator.
+The following article is based on their report A Coherent Curriculum: The Case of Mathematics, which appeared in Summer 2002 in American Educator.

 Schmidth et al. compared the national curricula of the best performing countries versus US state standards and district standards for math (since US does not have a national curriculum).
 Several differences emerged:

-US math curricula tend to be
+US math curricula tend to be:

-What this means is that typically in the US, a math topic is studied for a short time, and then the next one, and then the next one, on and on.
+What this means is that typically in the US, a math topic is studied for a short time, and then the next one, and then the next one, and on and on.
 A good part of this short time is spent reviewing previous year's knowledge.
 It follows that any particular math topic is NEVER studied very deeply in any given school year.

 Also, during the school year, many topics are covered but not in a coherent and logical order.
 Instead the topics tend to jump here and there in somewhat of an arbitrary fashion.

 The end result of following such "hodgepodge" curriculum that is "inch deep and mile wide" is that by the end of eighth grade, US students are about two years behind their counterparts in the best performing countries.